Mongwell/Ray-Tracer/README.md

 # Ray-Tracer
-Ray Tracer based on Peter Shirley's book "Ray Tracing in One Weekend"
+ray tracer based on Peter Shirley's book "Ray Tracing in One Weekend"